-The polls revealed that participants recognise the challenges in balancing short-, medium- and long-term objectives and of engaging with the most vulnerable members of their communities.
+We make consultations periodically with We shape the functionality of the projects based on users assessments We bring the most vulnerable at the core of our strategic priorities The polls revealed that participants recognise the challenges in balancing short-, medium- and long-term objectives and of engaging with the most vulnerable members of their communities.
+40% against the SDG's 37% 9% 0% 5% 10% 15% 20% 25% 30% 35% 40% 45% 50%

-Governance and Collaboration

-Whole-of-government coordination mechanisms are fundamental to avoid divergences between sectoral priorities and policies while promoting mutually supporting actions across different sectors and institutions.
+14 Governance and Collaboration Overview Whole-of-government coordination mechanisms are fundamental to avoid divergences between sectoral priorities and policies while promoting mutually supporting actions across different sectors and institutions.
 Good governance and collaboration are vital components of effective policy delivery, especially in urban planning, which requires active coordination and engagement from so many different parts of government, and stakeholder groups.
 Vertical alignment between different tiers of government (e.g. National, Regional, Metropolitan, City and District) is essential, as is horizontal alignment and integration between ministries and departments (e.g. energy, housing, land-use, transport etc.) and other partners.
 Organisational structures, processes and systems also need to support integration and alignment.
 Drawing on extensive policy research together with the international standard for sustainable cities and communities (ISO37106), this session considered the importance of achieving alignment between sectoral priorities and policies together with effective collaboration between different tiers of government, ministries, and departments.
 The session was facilitated by the International Growth Centre and the British Standards Institution and included practical examples from Bristol City Council.

-- 1 Be able to describe the importance of achieving effective alignment between different layers of government. - 2 Be able to show the importance of collaboration at city level. - 3 Be better equipped to critically reflect on the effectiveness of governance and collaboration in their own jurisdiction.

-- Mr Sharukh Wani, Cities Economist, International Growth Centre - Mr Chris Cooper, Consultant, British Standards Institution - Mr Allan Macleod, Bristol SDG Research and Engagement Associate, Bristol City Council

-Subject matter experts endorsed the findings of the poll and suggested three lenses through which these issues could be considered: spatial, functional, and temporal.
-The following were cited by way of example:

-- Spatial: Consider expanding the spatial span of governance by merging local government units to better align administrative with economic boundaries.
-The example of Cape Town was cited, where sixty-one local government units had been merged into one. - Functional: The creation of a lead or integrated agency for providing a key public service was suggested and Transport for London (TfL) was cited as an example. - Temporal: It was suggested that long term planning could be Improved by using fiscal transfers as a catalyst for long term investments.
+Learning Objectives By the end of the session, it was envisaged that participants would: - 1 Be able to describe the importance of achieving effective alignment between different layers of government. - 2 Be able to show the importance of collaboration at city level. - 3 Be better equipped to critically reflect on the effectiveness of governance and collaboration in their own jurisdiction.
+Subject Matter Experts The session was delivered by the following Subject Matter Experts: - Mr Sharukh Wani, Cities Economist, International Growth Centre - Mr Chris Cooper, Consultant, British Standards Institution - Mr Allan Macleod, Bristol SDG Research and Engagement Associate, Bristol City Council Main Points covered during the Session - Spatial: Consider expanding the spatial span of governance by merging local government units to better align administrative with economic boundaries.
+The example of Cape Town was cited, where sixty-one local government units had been merged into one. - Functional: The creation of a lead or integrated agency for providing a key public service was suggested and Transport for London (TfL) was cited as an example. - catalyst for long term investments.